Add a QR code to your business card. One scan saves your name, phone, email, and website directly to contacts.

 The vCard format supports name, job title, company, phone number, email, and website URL.
 All fields are optional — include as many or as few as you like.

 Yes. vCard QR codes work on all iPhones and Android phones.
 The built-in camera app can scan them directly — no special app needed.
+A 2023 MobileIron survey found that 86% of respondents had scanned a QR code in the past year, so your recipients are almost certainly already comfortable scanning.
 See our iPhone scanning guide for details.